20 Best Holiday Activities in Toronto for Christmas 2025

 Places to Stay in Toronto in December

-There are many excellent places to stay in Toronto in December, particularly in the downtown Toronto area.
-Two of my favourite hotels include the Royal York Hotel and the Sheraton Centre Downtown Toronto Hotel.
+There are plenty of great places to stay in Toronto during the holiday season – especially in the downtown core, where you’ll be close to all the festive action.
+Two of my favourites are the Royal York Hotel and the Sheraton Centre Downtown Toronto Hotel.

-Fairmont Royal York Hotel at Christmas
+Fairmont Royal York at Christmas

-⭐️ RATING: 8.3 | ✓ Check Rates and Availability | Address: 100 Front St W, Toronto, ON
+⭐️ RATING: 8.3 | ✓ Check Rates and Availability

 Sheraton Centre Downtown Toronto

-⭐️ RATING: 8.1 | ✓ Check Rates and Availability | Address: 123 Queen St W, Toronto, ON
+⭐️ RATING: 8.1 | ✓ Check Rates and Availability

 Final Thoughts: Things to Do at Christmas in Toronto